 Cell & Molecular Imaging Shared Resource

-The Cell & Molecular Imaging (CMI) Shared Resource provides investigators with sophisticated optical imaging technologies, methods and project development, and training required for successful, high-end cell and tissue-based imaging and analysis.
+The overall goal of the Cell & Molecular Imaging (CMI) Shared Resource is to provide MUSC Hollings Cancer Center members with sophisticated equipment, technologies, training, and expertise required for successful, state-of-the-art cell and tissue-based microscopic imaging and image analysis.

 Staff